quantleaf/probly-search/README.md

 # Probly Search
-A lightweight fulltext search library for creating small and short lifetime indices.
+A lightweight full-text search library for creating small and short lifetime indices.

 This library is currently a raw port of the Node library [NDX](https://github.com/ndx-search/ndx).